-As of December 31, 2002, we recognized a net asset of U.S.\$241.4 million (Ps2,505.7 million) related to the estimated fair value of the short-term and long-term cross currency swap contracts, of which,
+As of December 31, 2002, we recognized a net asset of U.S.\$241.4 million (Ps2,505.7 million) related to the estimated fair value of the short-term and long-term cross currency swap contracts, of which, swap, thereby decreasing the carrying amount of the related $\ensuremath{\mathsf{debt}}$, and

-- O U.S.\$194.2 million (Ps2,015.8 million) relates to a prepayment made to a Yen obligation under a cross currency swap, thereby decreasing the carrying amount of the related debt, and - O U.S.\$47.2 million (Ps489.9 million) represents the contracts' estimated fair value before prepayment effects and includes: - a loss of approximately U.S.\$20.0 million (Ps207.6 million), which is directly related to variations in exchange rates between the inception of the contracts and the balance sheet date, and which was offset for presentation purposes as part of the related debt carrying amount,
+U.S.\$194.2 million (Ps2,015.8 million) relates to a prepayment made to a Yen obligation under a cross currency

-- o a gain of approximately U.S.\$25.9 million (Ps268.8 million), identified with the periodic cash flows for the interest rates swap, and which was recognized as an adjustment of the related financing interest payable, and - o a remaining net asset of U.S.\$41.3 million (Ps428.7 million), which was recognized within other short-and long-term receivables in the amount of U.S.\$11.0 million (Ps114.2 million) and U.S.\$30.3 million (Ps314.5 million), respectively.
+- O U.S.\$47.2 million (Ps489.9 million) represents the contracts' estimated fair value before prepayment effects and includes: - a loss of approximately U.S.\$20.0 million (Ps207.6 million), which is directly related to variations in exchange rates between the inception of the contracts and the balance sheet date, and which was offset for presentation purposes as part of the related debt carrying amount, - o a gain of approximately U.S.\$25.9 million (Ps268.8 million), identified with the periodic cash flows for the interest rates swap, and which was recognized as an adjustment of the related financing interest payable, and o a remaining net asset of U.S.\$41.3 million (Ps428.7 million), which was recognized within other shortand long-term receivables in the amount of U.S.\$11.0 million (Ps114.2 million) and U.S.\$30.3 million (Ps314.5 million), respectively.
 See notes 11 and 12B to our consolidated financial statements included elsewhere in this annual report.